henryhxu/CSCI4430-ESTR4120/assignment/assignment-3/README.md

 ### Please answer the following questions in the example format (5 points each):
 #### Question 1: Assume that the sliding window size of the sender and the receiver is now 7, and the packet seqNum starts from 1.
 Among them, packet 3 is lost when sending the first window.
 No other unreliable situations exist.
 Please write down the seqNum of the ACKs received by the sender in both `WTP` base and optimization programs until the 5th packet is received, and the window range after receiving the ACKs.

 #### Question 2: Assume that the sliding window size of the sender and the receiver is now 3, and the packet seqNum starts from 1.
-Among them, packet 2 is lost when sending the first window; after receiving the ACK, the window starts to slide, and packet 4 is lost when sending the second window.
+Among them, packet 2 is lost when sending the first window; after receiving the ACK, the window starts to slide, and packet 4 is lost when sending a certain window.
 No other unreliable situations exist.
 Please write down the seqNum of the ACKs received by the sender in both `WTP` base and optimization programs until the 5th packet is received, and the window range after receiving the ACKs.

 #### Question 3: Assuming that the size of the sliding window of the receiver is 5, the next expected seqNum is 2, and the Packet seqNum currently received in turn is [3 2 4 1 9].
 What are the packets that will be received/buffered in the receiver?
 Please write down there seqNum in turn for both `WTP` base and optimization programs.